-Build your meditation toolbox
+Build your practice toolbox

 Vipassana Meditation Approach

 He learned to love gardening and wildlife from his father, Vince, and learned to value a warm conversation from his mother, Barb.
 From his grandparents he learned hospitality and belonging.
-His family shared many rituals and stories of Christian history, magical fairies, and heroic adventures.
+His family shared many rituals and stories of Jewish and Christian history, magical fairies, and heroic adventures.

 “With an eye made quiet by the power of harmony, and the deep power of joy, we see into the life of things.”

-Schedule a Coaching Session;
+Schedule a Session

-Register for a Retreat
+Register for a Program or Class

 see FAQ for more on how to register